top of page

 The Hebrew/Gregorian Calendar

-There’s the calendar universally accepted, which we call the "Gregorian" or "Civil" calendar.
-And then there's the Hebrew calendar.
-Somehow, the Muslim calendar also manages to weave in a few dates that are important to remember.
+There is the standard Gregorian calendar, commonly called the 'Civil' calendar, and then there is the Hebrew calendar.
+Alongside these, the Muslim calendar also manages to weave in several dates that are essential to remember.

 Well… not quite.